 The worse of the teams playing in the game is called the underdog.
 The bettor wins if this team wins the game outright or loses by an amount smaller than the point spread.
 The underdog in a game is listed as being plus (+) the point spread.

-Let’s use Super Bowl XII as an example:
+Let’s use Super Bowl 53 as an example:

 Point Spread Betting Odds

-Point spreads are usually set with -110 odds.
-This is the sportsbook operators’ house edge.
+Point spreads are usually set with -110 odds, but pricing often fluctuates at sportsbooks in New Jersey This is the sportsbook operators’ house edge.
 The odds guarantee the sportsbook operator will see a little money over time.
 When the odds are set at -110, the bettor must wager $110 to win $100.

 The odds on a point spread are most commonly known as the vigorish or “vig” for the sportsbook.
 You might hear this small profit margin for the sportsbook called the “juice” by some sports bettors.